 I was raised Catholic, and have always loved the truth reflected in so much of Christian scripture, but have never been satisfied with, nor convinced of traditional Christian dogma and theology, its beliefs, and their interpretations of “inerrant” scripture.
 I can remember as a child while doing my CCD homework, asking my mom how we can actually know whether or not Biblical scripture is truly the “divinely inspired” “Word of God.”
 After an uncomfortable silence from my mom, who was clearly a bit flustered by my question, as if she had never before asked this question herself, answered something to the effect that it simply is the “inspired Word of God,” which I took to mean this claim is to be taken “on faith,” not because we have any actual evidence to prove these words comprise the “divinely inspired” “Word of God.”
 As I grew older and began to think more deeply and critically on these things, I realized there must be a separation of the “wheat” from the “chaff,” the true from the untrue, when looking at all things in life, even the reading of scripture and the traditional interpretations we are so often taught within traditional church settings.
 Unfortunately, virtually all traditional church institutions emphasize only our unwavering faith, and not our questioning.
 To question is to seek the truth.
 For All must be questioned to find the truth.
 The fact is, there is a vast difference between reasonable doubt, and unreasonable “faith.”

-Truth is the most valuable virtue we hold, because without it, we have no basis whatsoever for knowing reality – the foundation of our very sanity.
+Truth is among the most valuable virtues we hold, because without it, we have no basis whatsoever for knowing reality – the foundation of our very sanity.
 It is the reason the vast majority seeks the truth in one form or another.
 Without truth, we have no basis for that which we most highly value like integrity, honesty, and the assurance in our knowledge we are correct and not mistaken about reality.
 I can think of no more passionate desire for myself than to know what is actually true about existence and our circumstance, regardless of whether I “like” it or not.
 It is ultimately this passion which drove me to write this book – with truth being the most consuming passion for me, and music a close second.
 Neither I nor anyone else who has a genuine desire to know what is true wants to be mistaken about reality, yet not all worldviews can be correct, since many of them contradict other worldviews and reality itself.
 While some relativists may argue there are “no absolutes,” this is incorrect because to believe there are no absolutes is itself an absolute – that there are no absolutes.
 Theists have often correctly pointed out the problem with this relativistic point of view because of its contradictions.
 So does this mean the theist is therefore correct their God is this “absolute truth?”
 Not quite.
 They are half right.
 There is absolute truth.
 There has to be otherwise there would be no basis from which to speak of anything whatsoever, even the very idea there is no such thing as absolute truth.
 Ironically, one can never deny the fact of absolute truth without affirming its reality.
 However, the reason absolute truth cannot be a “god” is because truth is not a “thing,” “entity,” or “being,” but is rather what actually is.
 This is not the same as the idea of “objective morality,” or “absolute morality,” which is a point I address at length in the chapter, “Morality?”
 The phenomenon of “cognitive dissonance,” or the psychological discomfort we experience when our beliefs are confronted by invalidating evidence for our beliefs, further illustrates the fact of absolute truth independent of our opinions or beliefs.
 For if “truth” is nothing more than a subjective opinion, then we would never experience cognitive dissonance in the first place, since there would then be no corrective – no absolute truth against which to know what is not true, and therefore no way to perceive any conflict between our beliefs and reality.

 The fact there is absolute truth, and/or absolute fact is well-illustrated by Marshall Brian in his book, “How God Works.”
 He explains how if all of the scientific knowledge we have today was somehow lost or eradicated, and all our formulas, equations, laws of physics, and other scientific facts about the universe were somehow forgotten, new scientists would eventually discover the exact same scientific facts we have today – precisely because truth, and/or fact is objective – in other words, everyone who looks at the data, evidence, and sound reasoning with intellectual honesty will come to the exact same conclusions about what is actually true.
 To put it simply, those who acknowledge and value evidence will all agree the Earth is not flat, but a sphere, and those who also acknowledge and value sound reasoning and logic will all agree that two plus two equals four and not five, and that one minus one equals zero and not ten.
 There is no “wiggle room” for “different facts” because facts are facts, which by definition means they are unchanging regardless of one’s personal opinion or belief.
 Two plus two will always equal four, and is simply not a matter of opinion, but a matter of fact.
 Opinions on the other hand, are always a subjective point of view which can therefore vary greatly from person to person.
 Fact and/or truth is by definition not subjective, unlike all opinion and matters of “faith.”
 Faith in terms of “religious faith” is simply an opinion – a subjective point of view and not an actual matter of fact, because if religious faith was a matter of fact, then all religions would agree on the “facts” of God instead of what we have today, with so many varied faiths, opinions, and theological arguments of how God and “the supernatural” supposedly “work” in our world.
 The fact there is any disagreement at all between these different faiths and theologies proves these views to be opinions and nothing more.
 Scientific and logical matters of fact are only able to be called fact precisely because the data, evidence, and sound reasoning reveal the undeniable fact of a matter, and those who value evidence and sound reasoning will acknowledge and agree with these facts, such as the fact the Earth is a sphere instead of flat, and that two plus two equals four and not ten.
 That is why there can be no variation in matters of fact and/or truth.
-As Greta Christina well put it, you are entitled to your opinions, but you are not entitled to your facts.
+As Greta Christina well put it, you are entitled to your own opinions, but you are not entitled to your own facts.